Balthasar's Personal Name List

 Usage: Egyptian Mythology

-In Egyptian mythology he is one of the earliest gods, possibly with roots in Predynastic Egypt, and a possible precursor to Osiris.
+This was the name of one of the earliest gods in Egyptian mythology, possibly with roots in Predynastic Egypt, and a possible precursor to Osiris.
 As such he had many of the same duties as Osiris.
 He is typically depicted holding the crook and flail and a crown similar to Osiris' Atef crown.
-The first Pharaoh of Egypt to build a true pyramid, Sneferu, was depicted wearing a crown of Andjety, and in the temple of Seti I, the pharaoh is show making an offering to Osiris-Andjety.
+The first Pharaoh of Egypt to build a true pyramid, Sneferu, was depicted wearing a crown of Andjety, and in the temple of Seti I, the pharaoh is shown making an offering to Osiris-Andjety.

 Anhur